Twilight webinar 2021

 IVF add-ons: How to make choices that are right for you

-If you are thinking about starting fertility treatment or are currently going through it, this webinar will provide you with practical information about commonly used add-ons, including the risks and benefits of them so you can make informed decisions that are right for you.
+If you are thinking about starting IVF or currently going through it, this webinar will provide you with practical information about add-ons and how to make choices that are right for you.

 About the speakers:

 Dr Sarah Lensen is an infertility and IVF researcher at the University of Melbourne, Australia.
 She is particularly interested in improving evidence-based healthcare for people seeking fertility treatment.
 She has been involved in a number of large clinical trials and systematic reviews evaluating infertility treatment options, including intrauterine insemination and endometrial scratching for IVF.
 She has a particular interest in IVF add-ons, and her current research is focusing on the use of IVF add-ons in Australia.